iopt-team/iopt-landing/index.md

 **IMPORTANT: PLEASE READ THE [LICENSE](eula.md) CAREFULLY BEFORE USING THIS SOFTWARE.**

+### Key Features

+- Security audit - Identify services on a network and perform the security audit
+- Host discovery - Identify hosts on a network
+- Port scanning - Enumerate the open TCP ports on a target host
+- HiBP integration - Ensure your personal data has not been compromised by data breaches
+- Shodan integration - Ensure you know all the "things" on a network directly connected to the Internet

 ### Vulnerability Tests

 - [*CVE–2014–9222* aka "Misfortune Cookie" vulerability confirmed](vulndb/allegrosoft-rompager-4-34-and-earlier-allows-remote-attackers-to-gain-privileges.md)